What is LanguageCert International ESOL?

 LanguageCert International ESOL (English for Speakers of Other Languages) are a suit of English Language qualifications specially designed for those intending to study or work.
 These qualifications are mapped to the CEFR (Common European Framework of Reference) according to the level from an A1 beginner to a C2 very advanced: ): A1 – Preliminary, A2 – Access, B1 – Achiever, B2 – Communicator, C1 – Expert, C2 – Mastery.

 The exams, at the moment paper based, cover the four language skills: (Written Comprehension, Spoken comprehension, Writing and Speaking) and are sold in two different modules: written exam (Listening, Reading and Writing) – spoken exam (Speaking).
-The LanguageCert International ESOL exams require little exam practice preparation as candidates are confronted with interesting language tasks from one’s everyday life events.
+LanguageCert International ESOL exams are available Paper-Based and Computer-Based, and require little exam practice preparation as candidates are confronted with interesting language tasks from one’s everyday life events.

 - Written exam

 The Listening, Reading and Writing exam lasts about 2h 30m depending on the qualification level and is enjoyable and fun to take, as candidates are confronted with interesting language tasks from one’s everyday life events, such as writing letters to friends, sharing their thoughts, listening to an interesting story or reading a piece of news.
 However, the nature of the tasks varies according to the qualification level.
 The written exam offer a flexible structure: Listening section (26 questions) - Reading section (26 questions) - Writing section (2 tasks).

 All questions of the Listening and Reading sections, and the 2 tasks of the Writing section are equivalent.
 Pass Score: at least 50% overall in all sections.
 No thresholds or limitations per section.
 For further details please see the table below:

 International ESOL Part Maximum Score Total Maximum Score Listening 50 150 Reading 50 Writing 50